Aniket-Gaurav/Python-cre/README.md

 # Python-cre
-Some projetcs I created while Learning Python with some hr=elp of source code..
+Some projetcs I created while Learning Python with some help of source code..